 - Past proposals/quotations – just because someone once said no, or ghosted you, doesn’t mean they’re a dead-end.
 Reopen the conversation.
 Pick up the phone.

 - People you know – past colleagues, acquaintances, random ‘friendlies’.
 Start a conversation.

 - Everyone else.
 It’s not impossible, but it’s certainly harder to get people to take you seriously if you’ve never met them before.

 (Here’s the important part), pick up the phone!
 Every single time I pick up the phone, something results.
 It may not immediately translate into new paid work, but it often leads to an introduction to someone who needs my help.

 Before you pick up the phone, make sure you’re in the right frame of mind.
 Play some music.
 Dress well (especially if you work from home).
 Eat or drink something that will put you in a good mood.
-This process of cultivating the state of mind you’re after shouldn’t take more than 15 minutes.
+(But beware this doesn’t turn into procrastination!
+This process of cultivating the state of mind you’re after shouldn’t take more than 15 minutes.)

 Focus on the money, honey

-Focus on your profit (not your revenue) and remember that if it feels easy to make money doing a particular thing, it’s likely because it’s a natural strength of yours.
-This is a great time to revisit and rewrite your website sales pages too.
+If it feels easy to make money doing a particular thing, it’s likely because it’s a natural strength of yours.
+This is a great time to revisit and rewrite your website sales pages.

 Making money doesn’t have to be hard.
 Consider raising your prices (yes, even when business is slow), look at how you can better position your business to attract your perfect-fit clients, and more effectively communicate the value of what your business offers.